Glossary

 OpenAthens Redirector

-When a resource supports both deep linking and wayfless access, our redirector can be used by identity providers as a simple way to form access links
+When a resource supports both deep linking and WAYFless access, our redirector can be used by identity providers as a simple way to form access links.

 OpenAthens SP

 An old OpenAthens software, since replaced by Keystone.
-See OpenAthens SP end of life notice

-Parent organisation and sub-organisation
+Parent organization and sub-organization

 SAML